adetonayusuf/fswithpowerbi/README.md

 ## FINANCIAL STATEMENT WITH POWER BI

-### Resources provided
+### Source Data & Expectation
-- Complete complete transactional GL from the company's central database - accounting software
+- Complete transactional GL from the company's central database - accounting software
 - SQL & Power Query to create data model
 - Create DAX & power bi to create financial statement
 - Cube formular in excel to create alternative way to present financial statement

-  ### The power of creating the financial statement in power bi are
+### The power of creating the financial statement in power bi are;
   - Automate and visualise current reporting
   - Improve efficiency and reporting integrity
   - Develop new insights to provide a competitive advantage

- ### CFO points
+### To achieve
  - Choice of power bi is because it's more cost effective
  - Time pressure to deliver results
  - Many reports to automate
  - Current excel users need convincing to use Power BI

 ### Reason why buisness intelligence projects fail;
  - Poor data quality
- - Lagos of focus on a specific objective
+ - Lack of focus on a specific objective
  - Stakeholders don't buy into the project because of there lack of trust in the data or the report been created.

- To ensure success we must consider the following;
+### To ensure success we must consider the following;
  - Deliver results quickly
  - Demonstrate real value
  - Narrow the scope of a single objective